Iceman9/MofDS-GUI/README.md

 # WARNING

-The function expressions in side json files are first parsed with ``parser.exprs`` from pythons standard module library and then ``eval``-ed when drawing new iterations or frames. (inside src/maps.py)
+The function expressions inside json files are first parsed with ``parser.exprs`` from pythons standard module library and then ``eval``-ed when drawing new iterations or frames. (inside src/maps.py)